 I was giggling when I overheard an employee at our local home improvement store telling a customer that you couldn’t grow any form of cactus outdoors in Wisconsin.
 Oh, really?
-Can’t you?
-Growing cactus outdoors in cold weather climates I beg to differ.
+I beg to differ.
+Growing cactus outdoors in cold weather climates is possible.

 1.)
 Choose a bright and sunny location with well-drained soil.

 3.)
-The soil for planting only needs to be average with no clay.
+The soil for planting only needs to be average, amending only clay soils.

 4.)
 The root system is extremely shallow.
 Be sure to mulch around the base of your cactus.

 1.)
-I have found if you place mulch around the base you do not have to water that all.
-Mother nature is all your plant will need.
+I have found if you mulch around the base, you do not have to water the plant.
+Mother Nature takes care of everything for you.

 2.)
-Cover cactus with burlap in late in the fall, once the cactus starts to dry up.
-This will help protect the plant from harsh winds.
+The first few years after planting, cover your plant in late fall with burlap after the plant starts to dry up.
+This will protect the plant from the harsh winds of winter.

 3.)
-In spring remove the burlap and add another layer of mulch around the base to help the plant keep an even heat during spring and summer.
+In the spring, remove the burlap and add a layer of mulch around the base of the plant to keep even moisture and heat from spring to summer.

-That is it.
-Simple!
+That is it, Simple!
 You can grow cactus in cold weather climates.
-They even bloom 🙂
+They bloom and thrive.